arslanmusaddiq/1DT308-Introductory-Project/labs/2_input_output.md

 This assignment should be examined by a teacher/TA.

+You should in this assignment make sure you have fulfilled all the described tasks above.
+That is, you must be able to demonstrate reading both analog and digital sensors as well as interacting with buzzers and buttons.

 Prepare for that by checking yourself so that you know the answers to the following questions:

  * What is the difference between a pull-up and a pull-down button circuit?